cshum/imagor/README.md

 /HASH|unsafe/trim/AxB:CxD/fit-in/stretch/-Ex-F/GxH:IxJ/HALIGN/VALIGN/smart/filters:NAME(ARGS):NAME(ARGS):.../IMAGE
 ```

-- `HASH` is the URL Signature hash, or `unsafe` if unsafe mode is used
+- `HASH` is the URL signature hash, or `unsafe` if unsafe mode is used
 - `trim` removes surrounding space in images using top-left pixel color
 - `AxB:CxD` means manually crop the image at left-top point `AxB` and right-bottom point `CxD`.
 Coordinates can also be provided as float values between 0 and 1 (percentage of image dimensions)
 - `fit-in` means that the generated image should not be auto-cropped and otherwise just fit in an imaginary box specified by `ExF`